Fiware/showcase.gsma.dataModels/specs/Environment/NoiseLevelObserved/doc/spec.md

     `LAmax`.
 It must correspond to a term defined at [http://www.acoustic-glossary.co.uk/definitions-l.htm](http://www.acoustic-glossary.co.uk/definitions-l.htm),
-    with the only exception that those measurands which name contains a `,` char, such char shall be substituded by the `_` char.
+    with the only exception that those measurands which name contains a `,` char, such char shall be substituted by the `_` char.
 For instance, the measurand "LAeq,d" shall be represented by an Attribute which name shall be `LAeq_d`.
 -   Attribute type: [Number](https://schema.org/Number)